Last updated on November 5, 2022

 This watch is tempting because of the condition, timekeeping, but most importantly the stunning black dial.
 My dilemma is, that I am trying to diversify my collection and I already own a trench watch that may have been made by Adolph Schild.
 I am trying to make sure I get something different each time I add to my antique watch collection.

-The watch measures 33mm diameter excluding the onion winding crown and the fixed wire lugs.
+The watch measures 33mm in diameter excluding the onion winding crown and the fixed wire lugs.
 The case is silver and there are hallmarks inside the hinged case back for London 1915.
-The case is in good condition for such an early piece, a little unevenness to the back but nothing too serious.
+The case is in good condition for such an early piece, with a little unevenness to the back but nothing too serious.
 From the magnified pictures I can see on the seller’s website, there is absolutely nothing to worry about.
 It is a well-preserved timepiece considering it was made in 1915.

 The lens is in good condition.
 Apparently, the black dial has two chips to the edge but these are mostly covered by the hinged bezel.
 I’ve examined the pictures closely and I cannot see the chips, so I doubt if they would be readily noticeable to the naked eye.
 It has cathedral hands that are missing the luminous paint that would have once made them visible in the dark.
 This is not unusual, the radioactive paint would have flaked over the years and fallen away.
 Once society recognised the danger of radium, the radium paint would have been carefully removed.